ajam/tablespoon/README.md

 A wrapper around [node-postgres](https://github.com/brianc/node-postgres) to easily create and query a table from a local json or csv file.

-## TODOs
-* Set up `db_config.txt` through something more like `db_config.sample.txt` that won't get overwritten on update.
-* Only print `query` during .each on the first row, else print `''`
-* Maybe print query in verbose mode or something to make syntax nicer on callback
-* Maybe change createTable to createTempTable and createTable?
-Currently you would set bk.temp(false).
-Maybe that's an argument passed to createTable
-* Allow for option that creates a non temp table, and drops each time
-* Test date type
-* Support sqlite, allow that to be configured via `config.json` or through nodejs api.

 ## Usage

 ### Within Node.js